CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

       About CSS Audit
     list:
       - description: >-
           CSS auditing is not a very popular topic, but we find it very important.
-Although there are some excellent tools and resources, we don't think those are widespread enough.
+Although there are some excellent tools and resources, we don’t think those are widespread enough.
 One of the aims of CSS Auditors is to try to change that.
 We want to bring attention to CSS and all aspects of writing quality CSS code.
 After all, every site on earth uses CSS, with very few exceptions [like this one](https://motherfuckingwebsite.com/).

           [Wikipedia](https://en.wikipedia.org/wiki/Code_audit) has this definition for code audit:

           > A software code audit is a comprehensive analysis of source code in a programming project with the intent of discovering bugs, security breaches or violations of programming conventions.

           CSS is a very forgiving language in terms of errors.
 The reason is that browsers usually skip the line that produces the error while the rest of the code remains valid.
-There are linters and other tools that could prevent those issues, but they couldn't prevent writing bad CSS.
+There are linters and other tools that could prevent those issues, but they couldn’t prevent writing bad CSS.
 That is why we would like to add CSS code quality to this definition.
   - title: >-
       About CSS Quality
     list: